chnuessli/bakd_digital/README.md

-# bakd_digital
+# openly
-repo of the landing page to bak'd digital
+repo of the landing page to openly digital